This is a translation of the original English documentation page. Help us make it better.

 Configuring Zabbix agent

-1. Open the agent configuration file on the machine where the agent is installed.
+1. Open the agent configuration file on the machine where the agent is installed (by default, the path is /usr/local/etc/zabbix_agentd.conf):

-2. Add the IP address or DNS name (and optional port) of your Zabbix server to the ServerActive parameter.
+2. Add the IP address or DNS name of your Zabbix server to the ServerActive parameter.
 For example:

-3. Define the Hostname parameter, which must match the host name that will be defined in Zabbix frontend.
+3. Define the Hostname parameter - it must match the host name defined in Zabbix frontend.
 In our example, it is:

 Hostname=Remote host